< Return to Dental Services

-Our doctors and each of our dental assistants is personally committed to making you feel at ease by explaining every step of our treatments.
-We’ll answer any and all questions you have about your options and we’ll always provide effective and efficient numbing agents to prevent any discomfort.
-We utilize leading-edge innovations in dental procedures and equipment to make sure you are receiving the best dental care available.
+Our doctors and each of our team members are personally committed to making you feel at ease by explaining every step and keeping you comfortable.
+We utilize leading-edge technology during procedures to make sure you are receiving the best dental care available.

 Cleanings & Checkups

-We recommend you come to our office for at least two and up to four preventive care checkups each year depending on your personal needs and dental plan.
+We encourage patients to visit us at least two times a year for preventive care checkups, depending on your personal needs.
 During these preventive care checkups, we will provide the following:

 - Personal consultation and x-ray review